JetBrains/intellij-plugin-verifier/README.md

 IntelliJ Plugin Verifier is used to check binary compatibility between IntelliJ IDE builds and IntelliJ Platform plugins.

-The reason this tool may be useful is that the plugins authors' often specify wide [[since; until] compatibility range](http://www.jetbrains.org/intellij/sdk/docs/basics/plugin_structure/plugin_configuration_file.html) but compile a plugin against only a specific IDE from the range.
-The IntelliJ API may be occasionally changed between releases, so binary incompatibilities may arise, leading to `NoClassDefFoundError`, `NoSuchMethodError` and similar exceptions at runtime.
+This tool is useful because plugins authors' often specify wide [[since; until] compatibility range](http://www.jetbrains.org/intellij/sdk/docs/basics/plugin_structure/plugin_configuration_file.html) but compile a plugin against only a specific IDE from the range.
+IntelliJ API may be occasionally changed between releases, so binary incompatibilities may arise, leading to `NoClassDefFoundError`, `NoSuchMethodError` and similar exceptions at runtime.

 Examples of problems that the Plugin Verifier is able to detect:
 1) Plugin references a class `com.example.Foo` which is not available in IDE.
 It may happen if the plugin had been compiled against IDE 1.0, and the class `com.example.Foo` was removed in IDE 2.0.
-2) Plugin references a missing method of some class, which causes a `NoSuchMethodError` thrown at runtime.
+2) Plugin references a missing method of IDE's class, which leads to `NoSuchMethodError` at runtime.
-3) Many other binary incompatibilities, as stated in [Java Spec. on Binary Compatibility](https://docs.oracle.com/javase/specs/jls/se9/html/jls-13.html)
+3) Many other binary incompatibilities listed in [Java Spec. on Binary Compatibility](https://docs.oracle.com/javase/specs/jls/se9/html/jls-13.html)
 4) Missing plugin's dependencies problems: a plugin `A` depends on another plugin `B` that doesn't have a build compatible with this IDE: it means that the user cannot install the plugin `A` at all, as the IDE requires all dependent plugins to be installed.